polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/permissioned-network.md

 ![add_well_known_node](../img/tutorials/03-permissioned-network/add_well_known_node.png)

-After the transaction is included in the block, you should see Charlie's node is connected to Alice and Bob's nodes, and starts to sync blocks.
+After the transaction is included in the block, you should see the `charlie` node is connected to the `alice` and `bob` nodes, and starts to sync blocks.
 The three nodes can find each other using the [mDNS](/rustdocs/latest/sc_network/index.html) discovery mechanism is that is enabled by default in a local network.

-<Message
-  type={`gray`}
-  title={`Note`}
-  text="If your nodes are not on the same local network, you don't need mDNS and should use
+If your nodes are not on the same local network, you should use the command-line option `--no-mdns` to disable it.
-    `--no-mdns` to disable it.
-If running node in a public internet, you need to use `--no-mdns` to disable it.
-    "
-/>

-Now we have 3 well known nodes all validating blocks together!

-### Add Dave as a Sub-Node to Charlie
+### Add a sub-node

-Let's add Dave's node, not as a well-known node, but a "sub-node" of Charlie.
+The fourth node in this network is not as a well-known node.
-Dave will _only_ be able to connect to Charlie to access the network.
-This is a security feature: as Charlie is therefore solely responsible for any connected sub-node peer.
+This node is owned by the user `dave`, but is a sub-node of the `charlie` node.
+The sub-node can only access the network by connecting to the node owned by `charlie`.
-There is one point of access control for David in case they need to be removed or audited.
+The parent node is responsible for any sub-node it authorizes to connect and controls access if the sub-node needs to be removed or audited.

-Start Dave's node with following command:
+To start the fourth node:

 ```bash
 ./target/release/node-template \